stelligent/stelligent_demo/README.md

 - Configuration Management with Puppet

-- Continuous Delivery with Jenkins and CodeDeploy
+- Continuous Delivery with Jenkins, CodeDeploy, and Docker

 - High Availability with ELB and ASG